wpilibsuite/frc-docs/source/docs/software/basic-programming/java-units.rst

 Performing Calculations
 ^^^^^^^^^^^^^^^^^^^^^^^

 The ``Measure`` class also supports arithmetic operations, such as addition, subtraction, multiplication, and division.
 These are done by calling methods on the objects.
-These operations always ensure that the units of measurement are compatible before performing the calculation, and they return a new ``Measure`` object.
+These operations always ensure that the units are compatible before performing the calculation, and they return a new ``Measure`` object.
 For example, you can add two ``Measure<Distance>`` objects together, even if they have different units:

 .. code-block:: java